twr14152/c-network-automation-scripts/README.md

 # Network Scripts written in C to configure and operate network devices
 ### 07/28/2025
 - Putting http_client_using_files.c to use in a shell script.
 - Enable restconf with self signed cert.
+(While is shows restconf enabled the yang models are not present, restconf data path non-existent.)
+Possible user error.
+Code did deploy properly, the feature just is not working.
 - The self-signed-cert was manually done per device as it was first time setting it up and it was giving me issues with common name when scripted.
 I didnt care enough to mess with it further,so i just manually did that part.
 I hate dealing with certs.
 I think they are the worst part of networking.
 - Finally save configs to memory on each device
   * arista/httpClient/run_http_cmds.sh